Beyond SMEFT with $b \to c \,\tau^- {\bar\nu}$

 With complex coefficients, there are therefore eight unknown theoretical parameters in the remaining four effective interactions.
 Observables are functions of these parameters, as well as $q^2$ and $E_\pi$.
 Thus, if the angular distribution in ${\bar B} \to D^* (\to D \pi') \, \tau^{-} (\to \pi^- \nu_\tau) {\bar\nu}_\tau$ can be measured, it may be possible to extract all of the new physics coefficients from a fit to observations.
 If the real or imaginary part of $C_V^{LR}$ were found to be much larger than the SMEFT expectation, it would suggest the presence of non-SMEFT physics at higher energies.

-Note also that the decay $\bcmunu$ can also be analyzed in a similar way (even though there is no hint of new physics in this reaction).
-The angular distribution for $\bcmunu$ described in Ref.~\cite{Bhattacharya:2019olg} provides enough observables to perform a fit for the coefficients of all dimension-6 new physics operators, including the non-SMEFT one.
+Note that the decay $\bcmunu$ can also be analyzed in a similar way (even though there is no hint of new physics in this reaction (but see Ref.~\cite{Bobeth:2021lya} for an alternative point of view)).
+The angular distribution for $\bcmunu$ described in Ref.~\cite{Bhattacharya:2019olg} provides enough observables to perform a fit for the coefficients of all dimension-6 new-physics operators, including the non-SMEFT one.

 In summary, we reproduce here the list of non-SMEFT four-fermion operators and identify their provenance, assuming that they arise at tree level starting from even-higher-dimension SMEFT operators, in order to pin down the SMEFT estimate for the size of their effective couplings.
 We show that fits to current observations allow one of these couplings -- that of the semileptonic $\bctaunu$ operator $\O_V^{LR}$ -- to be $\O(1)/\Lambda^2$ for $\Lambda \sim 5$ TeV, which is consistent with couplings that are several orders of magnitude larger than would be predicted by SMEFT.
 We also identify a sufficiently large class of $\bctaunu$ observables whose measurement would in principle allow all of the relevant effective couplings to be determined, including that of $\O_V^{LR}$.
 There is a good prospect that these measurements can be done in the future.